How much cardio do I really need?

 Cardiovascular exercise, or cardio, i.e. swimming, running, cycling, etc., promotes weight loss, endurance, and is great for getting your heart rate up and making your blood pump faster.
 There are however downsides to cardio, including your decreasing your resting metabolism rate, constrained energy expenditure, and possible muscle loss.
 This post is about the effects cardio has for people looking to lose fat, gain muscle, or those just looking for a healthier lifestyle.

-The advantages of cardio
+The benefits of cardio

 A cardio workout increases blood flow and acts as a filter system.
 It brings nutrients like oxygen, protein, and iron to the muscles that you’ve been training and helps them recover faster.Harley Pasternak, personal trainer, motivational speaker, author and television host